QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 up to a common factor, for all dates and states.

 The scale factor is
-determined by the choice of numeraire.
+determined by the choice of numeraire

-Notions of **substitutes and complements** can be defined in terms of these Frisch demand functions.
+Notions of **substitutes and complements** can be defined in terms of these Frisch demand functions

 Two goods can be said to be **substitutes** if the cross-price effect is positive and to be **complements** if this effect is negative.

 Hence this classification is determined by the off-diagonal element of :math:`-(\Pi^\prime \Pi)^{-1}`, which is equal to :math:`\pi_2 \pi_3 /\det
 (\Pi^\prime \Pi)`.

-If :math:`\pi_2` and :math:`\pi_3` have the same sign, the goods are substitutes.
-If they have opposite signs, the goods are complements.
+If :math:`\pi_2` and :math:`\pi_3` have the same sign, the goods are substitutes

+If they have opposite signs, the goods are complements

 To summarize, our economic structure consists of the matrices that define the following components: